How the IRS Evaluates 409A Valuations During Audits

 The IRS expects companies to update valuations when trigger events occur.
 (See: When to Update Your 409A Valuation (Trigger Events Explained).)

-A valuation that cannot be clearly explained is difficult to defend.
+A valuation that cannot be clearly explained is difficult to defend — and in practice, clean documentation often determines whether an issue escalates or resolves quickly.

 The IRS expects: